 1999 Series 2 Number 1 Page 14

-Dr. Don McAllister, an ichthyologist with the Canadian Museum of Nature and U British Columbia, evaluated the status of marine biodiversity and ecological knowledge as the 20th century closed.
+Dr. Don McAllister, an ichthyologist with the Canadian Museum of Nature and U British Columbia, evaluated the status of marine biodiversity and ecological knowledge as the 20th century closed, and what was needed [then and now] to conserve it.

 This was a long, detailed, comprehensive, and well documented review of the science at the time, with many references.